-The vulnerability assessment phase utilizes the results of the climate science review and sea level rise scenario selection, including inundation mapping, to help guide identification of the exposure, sensitivity, and adaptive capacity of an asset in order to understand that asset's vulnerability to sea level rise.
-By screening for vulnerability, the groundwork is laid for adaptation planning.
-Assets found to be vulnerable move on to the risk assessment and adaptation planning phases, while the analysis is complete in this phase for assets found not to be vulnerable.
+The vulnerability assessment phase uses the results of the climate science review and sea level rise scenario selection, including inundation mapping, to help guide identification of the exposure, sensitivity, and adaptive capacity of an asset to understand that asset's vulnerability to sea level rise.
+By screening for vulnerability, we lay the groundwork for adaptation planning.
+Assets found to be vulnerable move on to the risk assessment and adaptation planning phases.
+The analysis for assets not evaluated as vulnerable is complete at this phase.